 You should never apply lemon oil directly to the skin, though.
 It is best to always dilute oils before applying topically.
 Lemon essential oil is phototoxic if you keep the dilution under 2% (less than 12 drops per 1 oz) there are no worries.

-Steam distilled lemon is not phototoxic so no need to use caution in the sun with it.
-Plant Therapy offers it here:
+Steam distilled lemon from Plant Therapy is not phototoxic so no need to use caution in the sun with it.
+Buy that particular one to avoid sun damage from using lemon essential oil when outside or under UV lights.

 - 1 oz Rosehip Oil